 Although college visits are the best way to learn more about a school you are really interested in, a college fair can be the next best option.
 It is a way to talk face-to-face with people from different colleges.
 A college visit is something you will not receive from a website, or a brochure.
 On September 13, Trinity will host our own College Day.
 The College Day is set up so that students and parents have an hour browse session to talk to college representatives and pick up information.
 Then students and parents have the opportunity to attend three different fifteen-minute college presentations in classrooms.
-This is invaluable for the college selection process and it is also important to remember the college representatives who attend our College Day are usually the representatives who evaluate our students' college applications to that particular institution.
+This is invaluable for the college Day are usually the representatives who evaluate our students' college applications to that particular institution.
 We encourage students and parents to use this time to establish a relationship with the college representative.
 The admission counselors will also be given a list of the students that attended their sessions at the College Day.